How Is Mass Loaded Vinyl Used in Soundproofing?

-Do a search on Soundproofing in your preferred internet browser and you will likely run across a product called Mass Loaded vinyl, or a number of its brand names.
-Ours happens to be AudioSeal Sound Barrier and is likely the least expensive out there, incidentally.
-Many of my prospective customers calling about this product mention that they would like to staple this to their sheetrock and then sheetrock right over it.
+Many of my prospective customers calling about mass loaded vinyl mention that they would like to staple MLV to their sheetrock and then sheetrock right over it to soundproof a wall.
 That should stop the sound, right?
-Well… yes, but it could have worked so much better had it been allowed to move freely instead of pressed between two layers of sheet rock.
+Well… yes, but it would have worked so much better had it been allowed to move freely instead of pressed between two layers of sheetrock.

-Why is this the case?
-Yet another analogy for you: If you take a baseball and throw it at a bed sheet hanging from a clothes line, what happens to the ball?
-In a very short distance the ball loses energy and drops to the ground.
+Another analogy would be that if you take a baseball and throw it at a bed sheet hanging from a clothesline, what happens to the ball?
+In a very short distance, the ball loses energy and drops to the ground.
 The sheet “bled” off the energy by being able to move in 3-Dimensional space.
-Now, I’m not going to bore you with Newton’s Three Laws of Motion, suffice to say that if the sheet could not move, the ball would bounce, and whatever net energy left in the sheet would result in vibration of the sheet.
+Now, I’m not going to bore you with Newton’s Three Laws of Motion, suffice it to say that if the sheet could not move, the ball would bounce, and whatever net energy was left in the sheet would result in vibration of the sheet.

-Now, think about that in terms of sound.
-Sound hits wall, bounces, net energy in wall causes vibration, vibration in wall vibrates air on other side of wall, vibration in air on other side of wall hits your ears and you hear it.
-Now imagine that the wall is floppy like the sheet hanging from the clothes line…..get where I’m going?
+Similarly, think about that in terms of sound.
+Sound hits the wall, bounces, net energy in the wall causes vibration, vibration in the wall vibrates air on the other side of the wall, vibration in the air on the other side of the wall hits your ears and you hear it.
+Now imagine that the wall is floppy like the sheet hanging from the clothesline… get where I’m going with this?

-Obviously, the wall can’t be made to be floppy; but the soundproofing inside the wall can be floppy.
-In the Science of Acoustics, we call it a “Limp Mass Barrier.”
-This is typically why the Mass Loaded Vinyl is instructed to be installed against the studs and then drywall over it.
-This allows the barrier to move in 3-Dimensional space and bleed off the energy of the sound, resulting in greater net losses of sound propagation through the wall.
+Obviously, the wall cannot be made to be floppy; but the soundproofing inside the wall can be floppy.
+In the science of acoustics, we call it a “Limp Mass Barrier.”
+This is typically why Mass Loaded Vinyl is recommended to be installed against the studs and then drywall over it.
+This allows the barrier to move in 3-dimensional space and bleed off the energy of the sound, resulting in greater net losses of sound propagation through the wall.

-“What’s a Furring strip?”
-It’s a 1” x 3” piece of wood, kind of like a mini 2×4.
-Now, install the Mass Loaded Vinyl (I hope you call us for a quote on the AudioSeal® Sound Barrier, we have some good deals on it) onto the Furring strips, and then sheetrock over the whole thing.
+What is a furring strip?
+It is a 1″ x 3″ piece of wood, kind of like a mini 2′ x 4′.
+After that, install the Mass Loaded Vinyl (I hope you call us for a quote on AudioSeal® Mass Loaded Vinyl (MLV) Soundproofing Barrier, we have some good deals on it) onto the furring strips, and then sheetrock over the whole thing.
 Easy-peasy, and you have retained the maximum potential for sound blocking that the product can offer.